I build a limited number of guitars each year and the waiting period is approximately four months.

 After fifteen days of receipt, if an instrument proves unsuited to the player, it can be returned for the purchase price, (minus any shipping & handling fees).
 If not in new condition, the cost of restoration will also be deducted.
 Reimbursement will follow immediately upon the inspection and any restoration (if needed) of the returned instrument.

 Here you will find some common repairs services and pricing options.
-I am a full service repair shop and not every scenario can be listed so please feel free to contact me regarding the specifics of your instrument.
+Not every scenario can be listed, so please feel free to contact me regarding the specifics of your instrument.
 I work by appointment only.

 SET UP $50.00 + Strings.
 Includes Neck adjust, action adjustment at nut and saddle, minor fret work, tighten tuner screws and nuts, lubricate tuning machines, general clean up, restring.

 NEW NUT $45.00 – Includes raw material.
-If your guitar has worn frets, a bowed neck, or an ill fitting saddle, expect additional cost to correct these problems.
+If your guitar has worn frets, a bowed neck, or an ill-fitting saddle, expect the additional cost to correct these problems.

 HANDMADE BRIDGE $200.00 and up, by quote.
 Handmade bridges may be necessary for vintage Gibson, Martin, Guild, and custom bridge replacements.

 REPLACE TUNERS $40 and up.
-Seems like a simple job, but can he filled with nuances that cause much work.
-Includes touchup of any visible marks and screw holes left by original tuners.
+It seems like a simple job but can be filled with nuances that cause much work.

-FRET LEVELING (“Filing”, “Dressing”…) $100.00 and up.
-Worn or uneven frets can he filed level in many cases, if there will remain enough height on the fret to suit the customer.
+FRET LEVELING (“Filing,” “Dressing”…) $100.00 and up.
+Worn or uneven frets can be filed level in many cases if enough material is maintained on the fret to suit the customer.
 Frets must be lowered to the height of the lowest pit that can be found.
 Sometimes, replacing the most worn frets is appropriate.
 Includes “set up” adjustments.

 INDIVIDUAL FRETS $10.00 plus leveling and or set up costs in some cases.
-New nut or saddle may be necessary.
+A new nut or saddle may be necessary.